chainsaw-rendezvous/2018-draft-site/source/2018/carver-info/index.md

         sort: random
 ---

-Carver registration is closed, if you are interested in participating please contact Liz Boni directly to see if space is available.
+Carver registration for 2018 is closed, if you are interested in participating please contact Liz Boni directly to see if space is available.